SKGemini/capstone_project/README.md

 - bestsellers list
 ```

-## Data Collection
+I will also explore movie datasets to help with my book data collection.
 Data will be obtained through:
 ```
 - Kaggle (movies, books)
 - New York Times API (books)